 Easy Peanut Butter Granola Bars

-¼ cup chunky peanut butter, 1/3 cup honey, ¼ cup brown sugar, 1 cup granola, 1 cup puffed rice cereal, 1 cup quick cooking oats, ½ cup chocolate chips, ½ cup chopped dried fruit of your choice, Crisco or cooking spray
+¼ cup chunky peanut butter, 1/3 cup honey, ¼ cup sugar, 1 cup granola, 1 cup puffed rice cereal, 1 cup quick cooking oats, ½ cup chocolate chips, ½ cup chopped dried fruit of your choice, Crisco or cooking spray

 Combine the peanut butter and honey in a saucepan and melt them over medium heat.